Here are some quick tips to repairing butane lighters and flint lighters that are not working or sparking

 Type of butane fuel you are using:

 What's the difference in butanes?
 Well, the difference is the amount of oil present in the butane.
 The higher the oil content in the butane, the quicker your lighter will gum up.
+The higher the quality, the better for your lighter and its components.

 Just a little bit of common sense prevails here.
 If you put oil in your butane lighter, the oil will eventually clog up the butane release valve.
 Your lighter will not light properly if the butane valve is stopped up with oil or any other foreign matter.
 (The butane release valve, as I call it, is the place where the butane comes out to be ignited and cause a flame).